madclouds/code-better/README.md

 - Collection protocol: A sequence whose elements can be traversed multiple times, nondestructively, and accessed by an indexed subscript (inherits from Sequence)
 - Bidirectional Collection:  A collection that supports backward as well as forward traversal.
 - Other Protocols
+- Optionals - it's just an enum with case some or none.

 Iterators